Fonger/bsoneditor/docs/api.md

 - `{function} onChange`

-  Set a callback function triggered when the contents of the JSONEditor change.
+  Set a callback function triggered when the contents of the BSONEditor change.
 Called without parameters.
 Will only be triggered on changes made by the user, not in case of programmatic changes via the functions `set` or `setText`.

 - `{function} onEditable`